 Using Water Temperature to Highlight Acidity

-Another important factor that can affect the rate of extraction is water temperature.
+Your extraction rate can also be impacted by your water temperature.
 Joe Behm is the Founder and CEO of Behmor, and he designs and manufactures SCA-certified smart coffee brewers and roasters.
-The Behmor Brewer offers 1°F temperature control so that users can control exactly how much acidity, sweetness, and more is in their coffee.
+The Behmor Brewer offers 1°F temperature control so users can control exactly how much acidity, sweetness, and more is in their coffee.

-The hotter the water, the quicker the compounds will extract.
-The cooler the temperature, the slower the flavours and aromas will extract.
-However, there are also some compounds that won’t extract at certain temperatures (this is why cold brew is known for its sweet, smooth taste and limited acidity).
-What’s more, remember that all of this interacts with grind size, brew time, and more.
+The hotter the water, the quicker the compounds extract.
+The cooler the temperature, the slower the extraction.
+However, some compounds won’t extract at certain temperatures (this is why cold brew has sweet, smooth taste and limited acidity).
+It will also interact with your grind size, brew time, and more.

-Joe actually favours a higher temperature combined with a shorter brew time.
-“To bring out the acidity in a brew, I do it at higher temperatures to bring the acidity out, say in the 204ºF/95ºC to 205ºF/96ºC range,” he tells me.
+Joe favours a higher temperature and shorter brew time.
+“To bring out a brew’s acidity, I stick to the 204ºF/95ºC to 205ºF/96ºC range,” he tells me.

 Steve agrees – providing the water quality is good.
-He says that some people may be tempted to use lower temperatures to avoid bitterness in the cup.
-However, with good water (and all other variables in the recipe controlled for), he finds he gets a more pronounced acidity at 94ºC/202ºF than 91ºC/197ºF.
+He says that some people use lower temperatures to avoid bitterness.
+With good water (and controlling all other variables), he gets a more pronounced acidity at 94ºC/202ºF than 91ºC/197ºF.